wafer-bw/disgoslash/README.md

 ## Outstanding Features
 - [ ] Stable release version
 - [ ] Internal client does not have an Edit method, it only uses Discord's create and delete endpoints right now
-- [ ] Syncing application command permissions
+- [ ] Supporting application command permissions
-    - This is a new feature to Slach Commands added recently by Discord
-- [ ] Some models in [./discord](./discord) are not translated to Go structs in yet
+- [ ] Some models in [./discord](./discord) are not translated to Go structs yet
 - [ ] Exporter to export ApplicationCommands to JSON files
-- [ ] CLI tool to list, delete, create, update application commands manually
+- [ ] CLI tool to list, delete, create, update application commands